 The Reason Girls Should Play Sports

 The reason girls should play sports.
 Did you know as little as four hours of exercise a week may reduce a teenage girl’s risk of breast cancer by up to 60%.
-Female athletes are 92% LESS likely to get involved with drugs than female students who don’t play sports, and study after study shows that female athletes do better than their counterparts in GPA and graduation rates.
+Female athletes are 92% LESS likely to get involved with drugs than female students who don’t play sports, and study after study show that female athletes do better than their counterparts in GPA and graduation rates.

 But that’s just the tip of the iceberg as to the reason girls should play sports.
 Puberty, cliques, social media, the pressure to be perfect; raising girls isn’t work for the weak of heart.
 Ask any mother of girls; the middle school and high school years are some of the toughest!
 As our little angels begin to navigate prickly social situations, body image, and boyfriends, it’s just about that time they don’t want to have anything to do with us.
 So we watch from the sidelines, doing the best we can to help, but typically almost anything we try to do causes more friction and tension than any good we intended.
 But a 2018 study revealed sports can be their superpower.